Narotam-Mishra/aws-learning/ReadMe.txt

 - Automate VM or Image Creation :- creation, testing and deployment of AMIs
 - Can be configured to run at regular intervals (e.g., daily, weekly or monthly)

+## AWS ELB & ASG Service (2:56:45)

+# AWS ELB (Elastic Load Balancing) and ASG (Auto Scaling Groups)

+# Scalability :- Scalability means the ability to grow our system's resources when our application or website gets more traffic or more users.

+# Types of Scalability :- There are two types of Scalability :-
+1).
+Vertical Scalability (Scaling Up) :- Vertical Scalability means adding more power (CPU, RAM) to our existing server.
+Example :- t2.micro to m5.large

+2).
+Horizontal Scalability (Scaling Out) :- Horizontal Scalability means adding more instances (servers) to distribute the load.
+We can add more EC2 instances behind a load balancer.

+# High Availability (HA) :- High Availability means keeping our service up and running with minimal downtime, so it's always accessible to users.
+Example :- running resources in multiple AZs.

+# Elasticity :- Elasticity means the ability to automatically adjust resources as the demand changes, meaning adding more when needed and removing when it's no longer necessary.
+Example :- ASG (Auto Scaling Group)

+# There are three types of Load Balancer :-
+1).
+Application Load Balancer (ALB) :- Choose an Application Load Balancer when you need a flexible feature set for your applications with HTTP and HTTPS traffic.
+Operating at the request level, Application Load Balancers provide advanced routing and visibility features targeted at application architectures.

+2).
+Network Load Balancer (NLB) :- Choose a Network Load Balancer when you need ultra-high performance, TLS offloading at scale, centralized certificate deployment, support for UDP, and static IP addresses for your applications.

+3).
+Gateway Load balancer (GLB) :- Choose a Gateway Load Balancer when you need to deploy and manage a fleet of third-party virtual appliances.
+These appliances enable you to improve security, compliance, and policy controls.

+## Elastic Load Balancer Points (3:15:47)